petsc/petsc/doc/faq/index.rst

 in that case run the optimized version with ``-malloc_debug``.
 If you determine the problem is from memory corruption you can put the macro CHKMEMQ in the code near the crash to determine exactly what line is causing the problem.

+If ``-malloc_debug`` does not help: on NVIDIA CUDA systems you can use https://docs.nvidia.com/cuda/cuda-memcheck/index.html

 If ``-malloc_debug`` does not help: on GNU/Linux and (supported) macOS machines - you can use `valgrind <http://valgrind.org>`__.
 Follow the below instructions: